stonepros/stone/doc/releases/giant.rst

 v0.83
 =====

-Another Ceph development release!
+Another Stone development release!
 This has been a longer cycle, so there has been quite a bit of bug fixing and stabilization in this round.
 There is also a bunch of packaging fixes for RPM distros (RHEL/CentOS, Fedora, and SUSE) and for systemd.
 We've also added a new